 High volunteer turnover is expensive.
 When you break down the time it takes to recruit new volunteers, onboard them, train, and place them, you're looking at a significant investment of your time.

 Placing volunteers who are already trained and invested in your cause is more efficient than finding new ones.
-Therefore, programs that focus on engagement for the purpose of boosting retention are more cost-effective, resulting in a better ROI.
+Therefore, programs focusing on engagement to boost retention are more cost-effective, resulting in a better ROI.

 Build Better Relationships with Your Volunteers

 Engagement is a two-way conversation.
-You support your volunteers, and they’re more willing to support you.
+You support your volunteers, and they're more willing to help you.
 You get to know them, and they get to know you.

 Engaged volunteers help in a crunch, serve on your board, and mentor other volunteers.
-It’s intangible moments like these that emerge from the simple yet powerful act of getting to know your volunteers in a genuine way.
+Intangible moments like these emerge from the simple yet powerful act of genuinely getting to know your volunteers.

 Improve Program Outcomes

 Ultimately, engaged volunteers perform better.
-When volunteers are passionate about the work and understand its impact, they tend to perform at a higher level.
-Volunteers who are using their skills will feel like they are making a positive impact, and are therefore more likely to volunteer with your organization again.
+Volunteers perform at a higher level when they are passionate about the work and understand its impact.
+Volunteers using their skills will feel like they are making a positive impact and are, therefore, more likely to volunteer with your organization again.

 Proven Tactics for Engaging Volunteers

-Volunteer engagement will typically consist of four main strategies: communications, training, feedback, and retention.
-Engagement is a process in that all of these elements should be ongoing, and should continue throughout the volunteer lifecycle.
+Volunteer engagement typically consists of four main strategies: communications, training, feedback, and retention.
+Engagement is a process in that all of these elements should be ongoing and should continue throughout the volunteer lifecycle.